The Founder's Guide to

 Frequently Asked Questions

-Founders can pitch Red Bear Ventures through their website at redbear.vc.
-It is advisable to provide a clear overview of the business model, market opportunity, and connection to the Cornell community.
+Founders can pitch RBV through their website at redbear.vc.
+It is recommended to include a clear business model, market analysis, and team background in the pitch deck.

-The typical check size for investments made by Red Bear Ventures ranges from $100,000 to $2 million, depending on the stage and potential of the startup.
+RBV's initial check sizes range from $100,000 to $2 million, depending on the stage and needs of the startup.

-What portfolio support does Red Bear Ventures provide?
+What kind of post-investment involvement does Red Bear Ventures have?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.